Memphis vs. UCF NCAA Football Odds, Plays and Insights | October 22, 2021

 Memphis Stats and Trends

-- Memphis is 1-1 against the spread and 3-0 overall in games when it records more than 32.2 points.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 32.2 points.

-- When Memphis amasses more than 384.2 yards, the team is 1-4 against the spread and 3-3 overall.
+- Memphis is 1-4 against the spread and 3-3 overall when the team totals over 384.2 yards.

 - The Tigers have turned the ball over 11 times this season, two more turnovers than the Knights have forced (9).